 Visiting James Clerk Maxwell’s Birthplace

-If you would like to arrange a visit, please give us as much advance notice as you can and e-mail us with the following information:
+Please give us as much advance notice as you can and e-mail us with the following information:

-* Main contact name and e-mail address (if different from sender)
+* Main contact name and e-mail address

 * Contact telephone number

-* Total number in party
+* Total number in your party

 Please send your email to: